pytools4dart/pytools4dart/docs/user_guides/05_object_3d.md

 ## Object with group

 Objects can contain groups.
-In that case, optical and thermal properties can be set at te scale of the object (option `sameOPObject=1`), or at the scale of the of the group (option `sameOPObject=0`).
+In that case, optical and thermal properties can be set at the scale of the object (option `sameOPObject=1`), or at the scale of the of the group (option `sameOPObject=0`).

 In the same manner as for optical properties and bands, it is the group number that is meaningful for DART in the attribution of the properties.